ros-infrastructure/buildfarm_deployment/README.md

 * `ssh_keys`
  * Configure as many public ssh-keys as you want for administrators to log in.
    It's recommended at least one for root.
- * On the repo machine make sure there is at least one key for the jenkins-slave user matching the ssh private key `jenkins::private_key` provisioned on the master.
+ * On the repo machine make sure there is at least one key for the jenkins-agent user matching the ssh private key `jenkins::private_key` provisioned on the master.

 ::